Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

-Mark Friedgen has a simple way of describing what he does when musicals need dance foley.
+Mark Friedgen has a unique way of describing his work when musicals need dance foley.

-“How I create dance foley,” he says, then pauses like he knows how strange this is about to sound.
+“How I create dance foley,” he begins, pausing as if he knows how strange this sounds.
 “Or, how I make something work that never worked before.”

-He's matter-of-fact about it, in fact, even blunt about how uncommon the process is.
+He is matter-of-fact about it, even blunt about how uncommon his process is.

 “I’m for sure the only person who does the dance foley the way I do,” Mark tells me.

 He even has a name for it.
-Since the core of the method happens in his living room in Woodland Hills, he's coined it as the “Woodland Hills Foley” method.
+Since the core of the method happens in his living room in Woodland Hills, he calls it the “Woodland Hills Foley” method.

 It sounds like a joke until he explains why it exists.